 - Born October 6, 1946 in Phoenix, AZ USA

-Gary Gentry was a rookie pitcher on the 1969 Miracle Mets.
+Gary Gentry was a rookie pitcher on the Miracle Mets, the 1969 New York Mets that surprised everyone by winning the 1969 World Series.
 His career spanned seven years, but an arm injury kept him from having more than four relatively full seasons.

-He attended Arizona State University in 1967 (Larry Gura was also there in 1967, and Reggie Jackson had been there the previous year).
-Gentry was drafted several times before being selected by the New York Mets in the 3rd round in 1967.
-In Williamsport in the Eastern League in 1967, he had an ERA of 1.59.
+He attended Arizona State University in 1967 (Larry Gura was also there that year, and Reggie Jackson had been there in 1966).
+Gentry was drafted several times before being selected by the Mets in the 3rd round in 1967.
+With the Williamsport Mets in the Eastern League in 1967, he had an ERA of 1.59.
 In Jacksonville of the International League in 1968, he had a record of 12-4 with an ERA of 2.91.
 That set the stage for him to be in the majors all of 1969.

 Gentry pitched Game 3 of the 1969 World Series at Shea Stadium, going 6 2/3 innings without giving up a run.
 In relief, Ryan pitched the remaining 2 1/3 innings, also scoreless.
-The two beat opposing pitcher Jim Palmer 5-0, with Gentry picking up the win and Ryan a save.
+The two beat opposing pitcher Jim Palmer, 5-0, with Gentry picking up the win and Ryan a save.
 The Baltimore Orioles heart of the order consisted of Frank Robinson, Boog Powell, and Brooks Robinson.
-The Orioles had won 109 games that year.
-The Series ended after 5 games, but if it had gone to a 6th game, it would have been Gentry's to pitch.
+The Orioles had won 109 games that year and were heavily favored going into the Series.
+They ended after 5 games, but if a 6th game had been necessary, it would have been Gentry's to pitch.

-In each of his first three seasons, Gentry's ERA's were a bit better than the league ERA.
+In each of his first three seasons, Gentry's ERA was a bit better than the league ERA.
 He went 13-12 his first season, 9-9 his second, and then 12-11 in 1971.

 One of the most similar players to Gentry, based on the similarity scores method, is Don Schwall, a player who also burst onto the scene as a rookie, had a few good years, and then came to a close with the Atlanta Braves.